 Cliff

-journalist when he started his long career in 1923 on
+when he started his long career in 1923 on the Manly Daily.

 He

-and form analysis on Saturdays and other days during major
+his selections and form analysis on Saturdays and other days during

-racing carnivals were heavily featured and always eagerly
+major racing carnivals were heavily featured and always eagerly awaited

 He